 - Revenue and Profit Growth: The companies may want to achieve the objective of revenue and subsequently, profit growth.

 - Expanding Operating to New Geographies: It’s hard for a company to directly go and get established in the new market or geographies.
-That’s why it can target to merge similar company in that area and get the business started.
+That’s why it can target to merge similar companies in that area and get the business started.

 - A bigger company can become a monopoly in the market and then it can increase the prices of is goods/ supplier which is not good for the consumer.

-- Another disadvantage of a merger could be tough to communicate and coordinate between the employees of different cultures.
+- It could be tough to communicate and coordinate between the employees of different cultures.

 - Since shareholders of merged companies want a premium on their shares for a merger to go through, hence it could be a very costly affair.

-Merger could be a very important part of any business strategies such as an increase in market share or reducing the costs.
+A merger could be a very important part of any business strategies such as an increase in market share or reducing the costs.
 With the evolving market, it is very important for a business to keep innovating either by the organic or inorganic way.
 For inorganic growth, if a business carefully merges a business that can complement its strategy and execute it perfectly then this marriage could ripe sweet fruit for them.

 This has been a Guide to what is a Merger and its definition.
 Here we discuss Top 5 types of mergers along with examples, advantages, and disadvantages.
 You can learn more about M&A from the following articles –